-Today's state-of-the-art PC is extremely powerful.
-The commercial chess programs running on them are also quite sophisticated, and the playing strength approaches the GM level.
-The state-of-the-art computer-chess hardware is undoubtedly DEEP BLUE.
-It uses 256 to 512 chess-specific processors, and under tournament time controls is capable of searching 50 to 100 billion positions for each move.
-In the world of computer-chess research IBM's DEEP BLUE project is comparable to the well-known Manhattan project.
+Today's state of the art PC is extremely powerful.
+The commercial chess programs running on them are also quite sophisticated, and the playing strength approaches the GM-level.
+The state of the art computerchess hardware is undoubtedly Deep Blue.
+It uses 256-512 chess-specific processors, and under tournament time controls is capable of searching 50-100 billion positions for each move.

-3.4 Knowledge Representation
+Knowledge Representation

 The chess knowledge used in contemporary chess programs is primitive by human standards.
-The programs have a notion of basic chess concepts such as material, mobility, pawn structures, king safety, weak/strong squares, space, center control, and development.
-A good description of a typical knowledge encoded in chess programs can be found in CRAY BLITZ (Hyatt, Gower, and Nelson, 1990), whose evaluation function is described in some detail.
+The programs have a notion of basic chess concepts such as material, mobility, pawn-structures, king-safety, weak/strong squares, space, center-control, and development.
+A good description of a typical knowledge encoded in chess programs can be found in Cray Blitz (Hyatt, Gower, & Nelson 1990), whose evaluation function is described in some detail.